 Most modern restaurant reservation systems know that no-shows are a problem plaguing the restaurant industry and so take measures to help prevent it from happening.

 Before choosing a reservation system, make sure the one you settle for has preventative no show measures.
-Features such as SMS messaging, email notifications, and push notification reminders help reduce no shows across the board.
+Features such as restaurant automation, SMS messaging, email notifications, and push notification reminders help reduce no shows across the board.

 When those fail, your reservation system should have a system in place to tag guests so if they happen to book a table again in the future, you are prepared.